TheRenegadeCoder/sample-programs-website/docs/projects/quick-sort/javascript/index.md

 {% endraw %}

-Quick Sort in Javascript was written by:
+[Quick Sort](https://sampleprograms.io/projects/quick-sort) in [Javascript](https://sampleprograms.io/languages/javascript) was written by:

 - Gurmeet
 - Gurmeet Singh

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 18 2019 23:06:28.
 The solution was first committed on Oct 16 2019 15:37:03.
 As a result, documentation below may be outdated.